 Healthy people and societies require healthy environments.
-Yet, the population growth, economic growth, and urbanization found within many modern societies often leads to environmental degradation, such as reduced water quality and biodiversity.
+Yet, the population growth, economic growth, and urbanization found within many modern societies often leads to environmental degradation (e.g., reduced air quality) and environmental injustice (e.g., lower air quality in neighborhoods with more minority residents).
 The underlying, causal mechanisms are often complex and require multidisciplinary and scientific training to understand and manage.
 This program provides that training-including careful consideration of several case studies/locations in the growing Atlanta metropolitan region-so that we might make our societies more sustainable.
 Students completing the minor will be well prepared for careers in the environmental nonprofit sector, environmental law, natural resource management, public policy, environmental consulting, and the like.
-The Environmental Studies minor application is available online: https://oglethorpe.wufoo.com/forms/x1b4v67s0c6x0ai/.
+To apply for the Environmental Studies minor, see section 3 below and complete the online application.